Efficiency of Analysis of Transitive Relations using Query-Driven, Ground-and-Solve, and Fact-Driven Inference

 \item Confirmation of measured times against analyzed efficiency across all inference methods, rule variants, and graph types, helping best utilize different rule systems and possible improvements.

 \end{itemize} \short{}

-\full{ The rest of the paper is organized as follows.
+The rest of the paper is organized as follows.
 Section~\ref{sec-sys} compares different inference methods for logic rules and different rule systems and languages supporting the different inference methods.
 Section~\ref{sec-rules-graphs} explains the rule variants and graph types analyzed and evaluated.
 Section~\ref{sec-analyze} presents precise optimal time complexity analysis as well as analysis for different inference and optimization methods.
-Section~\ref{sec-expe} describes performance experiments and analysis results\sepexpe{, with details in Appendix~\ref{sec-app}}.
-Section~\ref{sec-related} discusses related work and concludes.}
+Section~\ref{sec-expe} describes experimental results with key findings and analysis.
+Section~\ref{sec-related} discusses related work, and as conclusion, directions for future work. \arxiv{}

 \mysec{Comparing inference methods and rule systems} We consider all three types of drastically different inference methods, used by mostly separate communities of logic rule systems: \begin{enumerate}